 - Get medical treatment – See a doctor as soon as possible to diagnose and begin treating your injuries.
 Follow your doctor’s instructions, including getting the diagnostic tests you need and attending all follow-up appointments.

 - Write down names and contact details – Get the full name, address, phone number, driver’s license number, and insurance information for all drivers.
-Also get the full names, addresses, and phone numbers for all passengers, pedestrians, witnesses, and vehicle owners.
+Also get the full names, addresses, and phone numbers of all passengers, pedestrians, witnesses, and vehicle owners.

 - Save all evidence – This includes any photos or video that you took at the accident scene, as well as a copy of the police accident report.
-Write down the details of what happened while the crash is fresh in your mind.
+Write down the details of what happened while the car accident is fresh in your mind.
 This includes which direction the vehicles were going, what the weather conditions were like, what the time of day was, whether any driver appeared to be under the influence of alcohol or drugs, etc.

 - Refrain from giving a statement to the insurance company ─ Anything you say could be used against you.